 Life Cycle of a Nurse: Nursing Education

 Nursing continues to be the largest workforce in healthcare.
 According to the Bureau of Labor Statistics, “Employment of registered nurses is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations” (2015).
 This means that nursing education plays a vital role in developing a more robust nursing workforce to meet the growing demands in healthcare.
-The education path to become a licensed registered nurse begins by obtaining an Associate Degree of Nursing (ADN), Bachelor of Science in Nursing (BSN), or hospital diploma, though diploma programs are steadily declining due to the shift from hospital-instruction to college/university instruction (AACN, 2015).
+The education path to becoming a licensed registered nurse begins by obtaining an Associate Degree of Nursing (ADN), Bachelor of Science in Nursing (BSN), or a hospital diploma, though diploma programs are steadily declining due to the shift from hospital instruction to college/university instruction (AACN, 2015).
 However, which education path is right for you?

 The policy statement emphasized a call to action to advocate for system changes in nursing practice and education.
 Additionally, realizing the importance of academic progression, nurses should embrace lifelong learning and actively engage in enhancing nursing education.
 Equally significant is the support from “policymakers at the state and federal levels to fund programs and launch collaborative initiatives that facilitate nurses seeking to advance their education” (Tri-Council for Nursing, 2010).

 Advancing nursing education is just one step that nurses can choose to take in order to promote quality and excellence in healthcare today.
 However, it is a critical step in further developing the nursing workforce.
 Although these are only a few considerations when deciding on a nursing education path, the journey does not end when you obtain your undergraduate degree.
 With the complexity of healthcare and a growing need for nursing care, more master’s prepared and doctoral-prepared nurses are also needed in various healthcare settings.